We give Hill’s Science Diet cat food a rating of 4.0 out of 5 stars.

 Even though Hill’s makes food to fit any feline, they aren’t the perfect fit for everyone.
 In reality, there’s no accounting for a cat’s preferences.
 Some picky eaters might not be interested in Hill’s, even if you try several varieties.
 That said, we’ve also had good luck getting picky eaters to eat Hill’s when they wouldn’t eat other foods, so it can go either way.

 The other thing that might turn you off from Hill’s cat food is the price.
-These are marketed as premium pet foods and they’re accompanied by a premium price tag.
+The cat food is marketed as premium pet food, and it’s accompanied by a premium price tag.
 Expect to pay quite a bit more to feed your cat Hill’s than you’d spend on other brands of food.

 The best way to tell whether you want to feed Hill’s to your cat is to take a look at the ingredient list.
 Ingredients at the top of the list are the most prevalent, with the ingredients at the bottom being present in the smallest amounts.